microsoft/commercial-marketplace-solutions/function/ama-custom-billing-msi-trigger-with-request-body/README.md

 ## Important Configuration
 ARM template expects the following configuration

-1. <b>_artifactsLocation</b> ARM template will deploy function from a Zip file so it is expected to pass the location of the zip file using this `_artifactsLocation` parameter
+1. <b>Variable artifacts:</b> ARM template will deploy function from a Zip file.
+This variable is used to reference to the location of the zip file

-1. <b>_artifactsLocationSasToken</b> It is optional and only required if accessing the function zip file require a token

-1. <b>DIMENSION_CONFIG</b> predefined dimensions and quantities that the function will use to emit usage event to Azure marketplace

 1. ARM using resource type `Microsoft.Resources/deployments`
 ![diagram](./images/Diagram2.png)
-In order to pass the Partner center validation you need to update the resource name with the Custerom PID Guid from PartnerCenter
+In order to pass the Partner center validation you need to update the resource name with the Customer PID Guid from PartnerCenter
 ![diagram](./images/Diagram3.png)

 1. ARM Template will deploy function using `WEBSITE_RUN_FROM_PACKAGE` and expecting `functionpackage.zip` to place under `artifacts` folder.